noarche/AutoPrompt/README.md

 🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻

-☑️Tip for all questionable applications:
+☑️ Tip for all questionable applications:

 *Running the application via [Sandboxie](https://sandboxie-plus.com/downloads/) or similar app will virutalize and protect your OS as if it was running on a virtual machine - [Sandboxie](https://sandboxie-plus.com/downloads/) can be used with any application or installation package thus another great tool to have.*

 🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺🔺

-## ꧁꧂ ✨How to run on linux❔
+## ꧁꧂ ✨ How to run on linux❔

 *You are also able to run the app this way on windows by installing python on windows.*